Looking for a Kuala Lumpur 3 day itinerary that’s fun for the whole family? I’ve got just the thing!

 This Taoist temple is a great way to appreciate the Chinese culture in Malaysia.
 Built in 1887, it’s one of the oldest religious sites in the city.

-I think kids will love seeing the unique architecture.
-Get them to spot the lions and dragons guarding the entrance!
+I think kids will love seeing the unique architecture – like the guardian lion statues at the entrance!

 This temple is dedicated to a war deity, and there’s a famous giant copper sword in the temple that people will touch (or try to lift) in the hopes of a bit of good luck.